cisagov/development-guide/.github/ISSUE_TEMPLATE/onboarding-checklist.md

 - [ ] Introduce yourself to the new team member and talk about your background so they know who you are.
-- [ ] Identify a straightforward, well-defined issue that involves their skills domain, schedule a meeting with the owner for an introduction (if it's not you), and set up pairing sessions several times a week to start.
-- [ ] Identify a straightforward, well-defined first story, ideally something they could conceivably complete in their first two/three weeks using their existing skills.
+- [ ] Identify a straightforward, well-defined first issue, ideally something they could conceivably complete in their first two/three weeks using their existing skills.
 Discuss the context with them, then make them the assignee.
 - [ ] Discuss suggestions for how the onboarding experience could have been